-Mediation II offers 3 hours of clinical credits.
+Mediation Clinic offers 3 hours of clinical credits.
 Students attend a two-hour weekly seminar and are available to mediate remotely and on-site every week.
 Other course requirements include weekly readings, reflective journals, class presentations, participation in class case rounds and an in-depth case assessment.

-How do I apply for Mediation II?
+How do I apply for Mediation Clinic?

-In addition to completion of Mediation I and registration as a neutral with the Georgia Office of Dispute Resolution, prospective students must submit a written application using the Unified Application Form.
+In addition to completion of Mediation Practicum and registration as a neutral with the Georgia Office of Dispute Resolution, prospective students must submit a written application using the Unified Application Form.
 Students may be interviewed.
 Students are advised as to whether they may enroll prior to the registration period.
 No more than eight students may enroll per semester, though fewer students may be accepted depending on fieldwork opportunities.
-Mediation II is available Spring, Summer and Fall to eligible students.
+Mediation Clinic is available Spring, Summer and Fall to eligible students.

 Georgia Office of Dispute Resolution

 For more information on court-connected mediation in Georgia and becoming a neutral visit www.godr.org.